averdonks/odin-recipes/README.md

 ## Reflection

 Completing this project made me more comfortable with using HTML to build out the structure of webpages and using Git for version control.
 I look forward to completing many more projects thoughout my odin project journey!

+## Updates

+- 1/4/2025 - Add version 2.0 with some basic CSS additions